History

 Wall paintings

 Painted biblical texts abounded in the late nineteenth century around the walls and following the shape of the arches in the nave and aisle arcades.
 Over the window above the main altar, for example, was an elaborately painted text "Unto us a child is born: unto us a child is given".
-All these texts had been painted over by 1900.
+Sadly, all these texts had been painted over by 1900.

 We need your consent to load the translations

 We use a third-party service to translate the website content that may collect data about your activity.
-Please review the details and accept the service to view the translations.
+Please review the details in the privacy policy and accept the service to view the translations.